 Ten days are allowed for vacation, illness, or professional development, with 12 or more days of holiday leave time.
 Interns cannot use unspent leave time to leave internship prior to the end of June.
+Interns are expected to deaprt the internship on June 30.
 All leave time must be approved by the Training Director.

 Interns may use all university and school facilities available for students (i.e. libraries, computer facilities, recreational facilities, etc.).
 Prepaid medical and legal insurance are provided.

 Interns are required to purchase their own malpractice/professional liability insurance.

 Five-year Profile of Program Interns (2007 - 2012)

 - Average number of completed applications: 94

 - Typical ethnic minority representation over five years: 22%

 Doctoral Programs Recently Represented in Internship Cohorts (2007 - 2012)

 - Chicago SOPP